VACUMM/sphinx-fortran/doc/source/user.autodoc.rst

     Document a module variable.

-.. rst:directive:: .. f:autovariable::  modname
+.. rst:directive:: .. f:automodule::  modname

     Document a module.
     This directive accepts options ``:subsection_type:`` and